 - Communicate with your NAC mentor

-- Participate in weekly orientation and prep meetups with your NAC site cohort and NAC class
+- Participate in orientation and prep meetups with your NAC site cohort and NAC class

 - Secure housing (if needed)

 - Conduct research at your cohort site with support from your NAC mentor

 - Participate in virtual weekly NAC group meetings for professional development and cohort building activities

 - Participate in on-site weekly NAC group meeting with your site cohort and NAC site lead

 - Attend the NAC workshop in Washington, DC in October